hackfiu/peach/src/email_templates/README.md

 Another email standard includes adding inline css styles and not have them be separate to the file or even additional as a `<style>` element

-To create handlebar files with inline css simply add your css to the file's respective `<style>` block and then use a website like https://inliner.cm/ to convert the html to html with inline css
+To create handlebar files with inline css simply add your css to the file's respective `<style>` block and then use a website like https://templates.mailchimp.com/resources/inline-css/ to convert the html to html with inline css

+Disclaimer: Most inline conversion tools can be very finnicky.
+Your mileage may vary

 the file `default.handlebars` contains unchanged html and css templating without adding the inline css.

+## Limitations

+At the moment, the following limitations exist ...

+ - Gmail doesn't render google fonts correctly.